tttstudios/react-native-otp-input/README.md

 ![demo.gif](https://s3.ca-central-1.amazonaws.com/tttevents/android.gif)

 ## Project Status
-Due to our current priorities, this project is not actively maintained anymore.
-If you are interested in helping us maintain this library, please get in touch via [mobile@ttt.studio](mailto:mobile@ttt.studio).
+This project is not actively maintained anymore.
+If you’d like to contribute, we encourage you to fork this repository and improve it for the community.

 Here are some alternatives you could try: